soham004/Password-Manager/README.md

 ### Cons-
 1. This DOES NOT makes any backup of your passwords so you have to make backups yourself(just copy the "data" folder to a safe place).
-2. I have very low experience in coding as I am only 16 years old, so I don't think this is the best way to do it(this will definately get better with time).
 3. There are some known issues

 ## Known Issues-